Almonds and Olivez

 How to add Spirulina to your diet

 Spirulina is usually sold as a supplement and thus can be found in tablet and powder format, which seem to be two of the most popular choices.
-In its powdered form, you can add it to smoothies, sprinkle it on salads, add to baking dishes, take as a shot or flush it by adding a small spoonful to a glass of room temperature water and consuming it as is.
-Remember, spirulina carries a potent earthlike taste, as such, you can add fruits to your smoothie recipes in order to mask its strong taste.
+In its powdered form, you can add it to smoothies, sprinkle it on salads, add it to baking dishes, take it as a shot or flush it by adding a small spoonful to a glass of room temperature water and consuming it as is.
+Remember, spirulina carries a potent earthlike taste, as such, you can add fruits to your smoothie recipes to mask its strong taste.
 Some of the fruits you can add include, mangos, pineapples, bananas, etc.

 What to look out for when purchasing Spirulina?

 One of the best recommendations offered as it relates to purchasing your spirulina supplement is to check on how the product was produced and if the brand has been tested by a third-party organization (i.e., U.S. Pharmacopeia (USP), Consumer Lab or NSF international among others).
 Ask questions if needed about the company selling or having manufactured the product.
-The aim is to ensure that the product is produced in a safe and conducive environment and is free from contaminants such as microcystins or other toxins.
-Also, purchase your product from a trusted brand, but always check to see if production has changed, to ensure that you are purchasing the product as expected.

 Nonetheless, please bear in mind that, even with the best of tests and intentions, a certified product may not be completely free (100%) of contaminants.
 This is due to the fact that dietary supplements remain largely unregulated.
 So, always do your checks before purchasing.